 It’s time to code

-So this concludes the list of most popular programming languages you should learn in 2018.
-I hope this article helps you choose the right language career path based on your interests and the type of software development you would like to indulge in.
+So this concludes the list of most popular programming languages you should learn in 2019.
+I hope the programming languages rating in this article helps you choose the right language career path based on your interests and the type of software development you would like to indulge in.
 Since each language has its pros and cons, take your time in weighing each option and choose accordingly.
 More importantly, make sure you hold a good command over the language you choose for programming.
 Until then, enjoy coding!